denoland/deno/docs/tools/debugger.md

 Official support in plugin is being worked on - https://github.com/denoland/vscode_deno/issues/12

-We can still attach debugger by manually providing `launch.json` config:
+We can still attach debugger by manually providing a `launch.json` config:

 ```json
 {